 Ordinary does not mean boring, however.
 If you have ever seen a group of pet mice playing, you realize they can be quite entertaining pets.
 They are a bit skittish and harder to handle than some of the larger rodents such as rats, but they can become quite tame and will take food from the hand and allow themselves to be handled if started at a young age.
 Mice are quite ideal as small pets that are entertaining to watch, easy to care for, and make very few demands on their owners.

 Their short lifespan is one of the biggest drawbacks of mice.
 On average they live for about 1.5 to 2 years, although they can sometimes live up to 3 years.

 Mice are nocturnal and very social.
 They will be very active in the evening and night, but don't expect to do much with them during the day.
 Being social, they are best kept in groups.
 A pair of females is the easiest, although larger groups are fine if you provide the cage space.
 Pairs of males should be avoided unless they are litter mates, never separated, and given a large enough cage that they can have their own space; unfamiliar males are very likely to fight.
 Keeping males and females together should be avoided unless you want lots of mice in a short amount of time.

 Choosing Healthy Mice

-When picking out your mice, look for active bright mice, with smooth clean coats and pink clean skin on the ears and tail.
+When picking out your mice, look for active bright mice, with smooth, clean coats and pink, clean skin on the ears and tail.
 The eyes and nose should be free of discharge, and the mouth and anal areas should be clean and dry.
 Their breathing will be relatively fast, but should not be labored or noisy.
-Check the cage as well; it should be clean (the mice have been well cared for) and the droppings should be formed.
+Check the cage as well; it should be clean and the droppings should be formed.

 The size of the cage you will need depends on how many mice you will keep together.
 For a pair or small group of females, a 2-foot square cage is an ample space.
 Mice will appreciate a cage with multiple levels, as they do like to climb, and it should be fairly tall.